 - Looking forward to Conference X!
 If you’ll be there, let me know so we can connect.

-Trust us – if you start promoting early, it’ll be easier to build on your momentum during the actual conference.
+Trust us – if you start promoting your B2B events or trandeshow booths early, it’ll be easier to build on your momentum during the actual conference.
 At that time, you can continue to utilize the hashtag, tweeting during any sessions you attend and posting pictures of your team, along with your booth number.